|

 Any "immigration reform" bill that will meet the demands of the American people must contain the following:

 1. Enforcement of current laws.
 It is still illegal to cross our sovereign borders illegally and this must stop.
 The required resources may be immense, but the medicine we need doesn't always taste good.
 The federalization of 15% of the National Guard could provide adequate coverage of the southern border of the United States until the 15,000 Border Patrol agents could be hired and trained to secure the border.
-Construction of detention facilities would created thousands of
+Construction of detention facilities would created thousands of jobs and staffing of such centers would create even more as those who illegally cross are captured, detained, and deported.

 2. Current illegal aliens who are workers in the United States will receive a temporary work permit after they go through proper identification and background checks.
 This will be a permit to work in the U.S. for one year and requires a company or corporation to submit a temporary worker need request to D.O.J.
 The catch is that the one year permit will be good from a specific date and workers must identify themselves within six months to be eligible.
 If they do not identify themselves and are exposed they will be deported and/or detained until they can be processed, identified and background checked.